idaholab/moose/framework/doc/content/syntax/Transfers/index.md

 the sub-application's domain in order to map to the reference domain (which the user has chosen to correspond to the main application domain).
 Additionally, the user wishes for the coordinate transformation object to know that one unit of mesh length corresponds to 20 centimeters.
-This information from the sub-application's `Problem` block combined with the translation vector described by the `positions` parameter in the main application `MultiApp` block
+This information from the sub-application's `Mesh` block combined with the translation vector described by the `positions` parameter in the main application `MultiApp` block